-Operations that a client MAY perform using this protocol include:
+Operations that a client can perform using this protocol include:

-- Getting information on MSMQ installation and queues. - Performing actions on an MSMQ installation. - Performing actions on a queue.
+- Getting information on MSMQ installation and gueues. - Performing actions on an MSMQ installation. - Performing actions on a queue.

-Sections 1.8, 2, and 3 of this specification are normative and can contain the terms MAY, SHOULD, MUST, MUST NOT, and SHOULD NOT as defined in [RFC2119].
-Sections 1.5 and 1.9 are also normative but do not contain those terms.
+Sections 1.5, 1.8, 1.9, 2, and 3 of this specification are normative.
 All other sections and examples in this specification are informative.